akshay-zz/AspNetCore.Testing.MadeEasy/README.md

 # AspNetCore.Testing.MadeEasy [![NuGet Version](https://img.shields.io/nuget/v/AspNetCore.Testing.MadeEasy.svg?plastic=flat)](https://www.nuget.org/packages/AspNetCore.Testing.MadeEasy/1.0.0-beta1)

 **AspNetCore.Testing.MadeEasy** provides as implementation of `DbAsyncQueryProvider` that can be used when testing a component that uses async queries with EntityFrameworkCore.
-Also it's provides utlity to run database through docker for testing and dispose them automatically after running all the test cases.
+Also it's provides utility to run database through docker for testing and dispose them automatically once container is being stopped.

+It also comes with some helpful extensions and mock functionality to easy the testing through [Moq](https://github.com/moq/moq)

 ---